-The United States had been at war for less than two months when Evanston received reports that one of its residents, Helen Burnett Wood, an Army corps nurse, had been killed on board the S.S.
+The United States had been at war for less than two months when Evanston received reports that one of its residents, Helen Burnett Wood, a Red Cross nurse, had been killed on board the S.S.
 Mongolia.
 The ship, loaded with American medical personnel, had been on its way to France.

 At the time of her death, Wood had been living in Evanston for several years, training and later working at the Evanston Hospital.
 She was born in 1888 in Portobello, Scotland, where her parents and several siblings still lived.
 She was the oldest of three sisters and three brothers.
-Before the war, two of her sisters, Annie and Janet, had immigrated to the U.S and worked as domestics.
+Before the war, she immigrated to the U.S and settled in Evanston.
+She worked as a telephone operator.
 But she dreamed of becoming a nurse.
-And so she followed her sisters to Evanston and “pursued the American dream.”

 By 1917, the war had taken a heavy toll on the Wood family: Helen’s brother, William Wood, served with the 5th Royal Scots.
 He was killed in action on June 28, 1915, at Gallipoli.
 Another brother, Johnson, was seriously wounded and did not survive.